 - Landfill capacity 1.5 M m3; - Annual waste input quantity 150,000 tonnes.
 It is noted that the model is not able to manage a "ramp up" of annual waste quantity; hence, the worst case scenario has been adopted; - Landfill closure year 2025; - Gas capture percentage 75%.
-This is the maximum value that is allowed to be claimed in NGERS (in reality, the gas capture percentage is likely to be significantly higher); - Methane oxidation factor through the landfill cap 0.025.
-Based on 10% oxidation of the 25% landfill gas that is not extracted by the active extraction system (refer to the 75% gas capture percentage above); and, - Waste composition MSW= 30%, C&I = 60% and C&D = 10%.
+This is the maximum value that is allowed to be claimed in NGERS (in reality, the gas capture percentage is likely to be significantly higher, in the order of 90%).
+This input is required for the model to work; however, is only used by the model when calculating emissions from the landfill and as stated above, this portion of the model was not used for the Opal Vale project.
+Hence, although a necessary input parameter, it is irrelevant to the landfill gas generation quantity output; - Methane oxidation factor through the landfill cap 0.025.
+Based on 10% oxidation of the 25% landfill gas that is not extracted by the active extraction system (refer to the 75% gas capture percentage above).
+Again, this input is required for the model to work; however, is only used by the model when calculating emissions from the landfill and as stated above, this portion of the model was not used for the Opal Vale project.
+Hence, although a necessary input parameter, it is irrelevant to the landfill gas generation quantity output; and, - Waste composition MSW= 30%, C&I = 60% and C&D = 10%.

 Table 12.6.2.1 - Landfill Gas Quantities provide the IPCC model outputs based on the above inputs.
-The quantities of gas generated is for methane (CH4).
+The quantities of gas generated is for methane (CH_4) .